Novartis' vaccines business gets chance to prove itself

 “If I look at our pipeline there are other promising products in there.
 It may take another few more years but I think as long as we deliver and bring good vaccines and innovation to the market we are on the right track.”

-Oswald said Novartis was still in discussions with U.S. health regulators, where there was some skepticism about the public health need for a single MenB shot given the low disease incidence at present.
+Oswald said Novartis was still in discussions with U.S. health regulators, where there was some scepticism about the public health need for a single MenB shot given the low disease incidence at present.

 “The unit barely breaks even on the back of the seasonal flu vaccine only,” said Vontobel analyst Andrew Weiss.
 “There’s a huge amount of expenses in R&D really in trying to get away from this seasonality and being a rounder business.”